readfwd/delta-app/readme.md

 $ gulp watch:gap
 ```

-This will run the `gulp build` task, and then start a `phonegap serve` server that you can connect to from your mobile devices by using the [PhoneGap Developer App](http://app.phonegap.com).
+This will run the build task, and then start a `phonegap serve` server that you can connect to from your mobile devices by using the [PhoneGap Developer App](http://app.phonegap.com).
 It will also livereload upon detecting changes.

 For running just the server with a livereload watch on `./.tmp` and without actually compiling anything: